 Another light bulb moment occurred when leaders recognized that the same would be true of their proposed 40,500-square foot ReStore: any savings harvested from lower operating costs would be funnelled into their homebuilding fund, allowing them to better realize their mission to create housing.
 Green building could pay for itself, and then some.

-Habitat’s Design team (including Green Line Architects and SGM Engineers) was leaning toward a pre-engineered metal building as a cost-effective building type.
-However, steel structures, notoriously lousy in the thermal performance department, suffer from air loss and thermal bridging (temperature being conducted through the building material, in this case, steel) at the structural ribs.
+Habitat’s Design team (including Green Line Architects and SGM Engineers) was leaning toward a pre-engineered metal building for its cost effectiveness.
+However, they understood that this choice would mean looking for innovative ways to boost the building’s energy efficiency.
+Steel structures, notoriously lousy in the thermal performance department, suffer from air loss and thermal bridging (temperature being conducted through the building material, in this case, steel) at the structural ribs.
 The standard insulation package for a steel facility includes only batt blanket insulation between the posts, which tends to compress upon contact with the steel structure.
 The upshot?
-The usefulness of the insulation is canceled out.
+In a traditional steel building, the usefulness of the insulation is canceled out.

 “Without CORE’s grant funding, we wouldn’t have been able to finance the costs of the energy efficiency improvements,” said Dalla Betta.
 The grant for the building envelope reduced Habitat’s capital costs, brought the payback down to an attractive five-year period, and leveraged financing from lenders.